-The Public Hearing of Necessity is the first of two public hearings required for the establishment of a special assessment district.
-Typically held at a regular meeting of the city commission, the hearing involves a presentation of the proposed project, a demonstration of its necessity, and preliminary cost estimates.
+Public Hearing of Necessity & Confirmation of the Assessment Roll involves a presentation of the proposed project, a demonstration of its necessity, and preliminary cost estimates.
 Property owners have the opportunity to address the City Commission and express support or opposition to the project before it votes to determine necessity.